hyperledger/fabric/docs/source/test_network.md

    :set ff=unix
    ```

-If you continue to see errors, share your logs on the **fabric-questions**
+If you continue to see errors, share your logs on one of the Fabric [Discord channels](https://discord.com/invite/hyperledger) or on
-channel on [Hyperledger Rocket Chat](https://chat.hyperledger.org/home) or on
 [StackOverflow](https://stackoverflow.com/questions/tagged/hyperledger-fabric).

 <!--- Licensed under Creative Commons Attribution 4.0 International License